Sudo-psc/openEMR/knowledge.md

 ### Considerations for Production:
 -   **Secrets Management:** Securely manage passwords (e.g., `MYSQL_ROOT_PASSWORD`, `OE_PASS`) using CI/CD environment variables or a secrets manager, rather than hardcoding in `docker-compose.yml` for production.
 -   **Database Migrations:** OpenEMR handles its own schema.
 Backups are crucial.
+-   Use the `backup.sh` script or another backup tool to export the database regularly.
 -   **SSL Certificates:** Now managed by Let's Encrypt.
 Ensure renewal process is monitored.
 -   **Downtime:** `docker-compose up -d` can cause brief downtime.
 For zero-downtime, consider blue/green deployments or load balancing with multiple instances.
 -   **Monitoring & Logging:** Implement robust monitoring and centralized logging for production.